-Ommail uses up to two templates, one for the mail body and optionally one for the subject line.
-Note that the subject line can also be set to a constant text.
-If neither the subject nor the mail body is provided, a quite meaningless subject line is used and the mail body will be a syslog message just as if it were written to a file.
+Ommail uses two templates, one for the mail body and one for the subject line.
+If neither is provided, a quite meaningless subject line is used and the mail body will be a syslog message just as if it were written to a file.
 It is expected that the users customizes both messages.
 In an effort to support cell phones (including SMS gateways), there is an option to turn off the body part at all.
 This is considered to be useful to send a short alert to a pager-like device.
-It is highly recommended to use the parameter to limit the amount of mails that potentially be generated.
+It is highly recommended to use the "\$ActionExecOnlyOnceEveryInterval <seconds>" directive to limit the amount of mails that potentially be generated.
 With it, mails are sent at most in a <seconds> interval.
 This may be your life safer.
-And remember that an hour has 3,600 seconds, so if you would like to receive mails at most once every two hours, include a in the action definition.
+And remember that an hour has 3,600 seconds, so if you would like to receive mails at most once every two hours, include a "\$ActionExecOnlyOnceEveryInterval 7200" immediately before the ommail action.
 Messages sent more frequently are simpy discarded.
+Please note that once you used \$ACtionExecOnlyOnceEveryInterval, this setting is preserved for all other actions as well.
+As such, it would also apply to actions writing to e.g. files and databases after the directive is given.
+This is usually not desired.
+To prevent it, reset the value to zero after the mail action has been defined.